-The trenches should be 450 mm wide, 250-300 mm deep and of any convenient length.
-When the topsoil has been removed, the bottom of the trench should be loosened with a spade, fork or hoe and improved with liberal quantities of well-decomposed manure or compost, plus a handful (60 g) of 2:3:2 per metre of trench.
+The trenches should be 18 inches (45.72 cm) wide, 10 inches (25.4 cm) deep and of any convenient length.
+When the topsoil has been removed, the bottom of the trench should be loosened with a spade, fork or hoe and improved with liberal quantities of well-decomposed manure or compost, plus a handful (2 oz (75.6 g)) of 2:3:2 per yard of trench.

 The soil that is removed should be improved in the same way and well mixed.
 During the preparation all stones should be removed, clods broken up and old roots disposed of.

-Seeds can be sown singly 100-125 mm apart in well-prepared seedbeds during the period September to December and covered with 25-30 mm of soil.
+Seeds can be sown singly 5 inches (12.7 cm) apart in well-prepared seedbeds during the period September to December and covered with an inch of soil.